suchitmajumdar/LearnPython/README.md

 # LearnPython
-A simple Tutorial on topics in Python that can help you get started with Python coding very easily
+A simple Tutorial on topics in Python that can help you get started with Python coding very easily.
+Also if you are someone who is looking to quickly recollect some topic you may have forgotten these notebooks and videos will help you recollect the same very easily.
+Do share this repository and videos to all your friends who are looking to get started with Python.

 <!-- <a href="https://www.patreon.com/bePatron?u=11868549" data-patreon-widget-type="become-patron-button">And please support me on <b>patreon!<b></a> -->